tsuru/tsuru/docs/apps/quickstart/python.rst

     | blog        | 0 of 1 units in-service |         | No     |
     +-------------+-------------------------+---------+--------+

-Once your app is ready, it will show that at least one unit is in-service (along with its address):
+Once your app is ready, you will be able to deploy your code, e.g.:

 .. highlight:: bash